dcoates83/Azure-Sky-Ragdolls/_posts/2021-05-02-queen-aasia-seal-mitted-mink.md

 Queen Aasia and King Tzar will have all seal kittens; some mitted and some bicolor.

-Some of the kittens will be mink and have the plusher coat and green eyes.
+Some of the kittens will be mink with the plusher coat and green eyes.

-Some of the kittens will have the regular soft, easy care coats,  the less intense seal color, and blue eyes.
+Some of the kittens will be Non Mink and have the regular soft, easy care coats, the less intense seal color, and blue eyes.

-Since both Aasia and Tzar are very affectionate cats we expect their kittens to be like them; mellow and attached to their owners.
+Since both Aasia and Tzar are very affectionate cats we expect their kittens to be like them; mellow, extremely affectionate and attached to their owners.